 Last December, after a lot of hiccups, I decided to take a leap of faith.
 I received an admit to the MBA program and I knew that life is not going to remain the same.
-Today, exactly after one year of deciding to try something new in life, I am writing this post in my hostel room.
+Today, exactly after one year of deciding to try something new in life, I am writing this post in my dorm.

 Its been 6 months into the program and the journey has been transformational.
 And when I say transformational, I mean it in literal sense.
 I have lost 14 kgs and I am back to my lean form.
 How does it feel?
 Incredible!
 The compliments are flattering specially when you can see that your double chin has disappeared and you can easily fit into the slim fit trouser without holding your breath.